keu/docs/learn/use-case-airflow-dbt.md

     where "COUNTRY" = '{{ var("country_code") }}'
     ```

-- The second model, [create_pct](https://github.com/astronomer/astro-dbt-provider-tutorial-example/blob/main/dags/dbt/my_energy_project/models/create_pct.sql), divides both the solar and renewable energy capacity by the total energy capacity for each year calculating the fractions of these values.
-Note how the dependency between this model and the upstream model `select_country` is created by the dbt `ref` function and automatically translated into a dependency between Airflow tasks by Cosmos.
+- The second model, [`create_pct`](https://github.com/astronomer/astro-dbt-provider-tutorial-example/blob/main/dags/dbt/my_energy_project/models/create_pct.sql), divides both the solar and renewable energy capacity by the total energy capacity for each year calculating the fractions of these values.
+Note how the dbt `ref` function creates a dependency between this model and the upstream model `select_country`.
+Cosmos then automatically translates this into a dependency between Airflow tasks.

     ```sql
     select